-

 Excessive Grooming in Cats: Causes, Concerns, and What to Do

-Excessive Grooming in Cats: Causes, Concerns, and What to Do You notice your cat grooming herself more than usual — long sessions that leave patches of thinning fur or even bare skin.
-Excessive grooming in cats is one of those behaviors that can start gradually and escalate before owners realize how much fur has actually
+You notice your cat grooming herself more than usual — long sessions that leave patches of thinning fur or even bare skin.
+Excessive grooming in cats is one of those behaviors that can start gradually and escalate before owners realize how much fur has actually been lost.
+It’s worth understanding what’s driving it before it

 Search